 Substance addiction: Substance addiction usually includes using a substance for the sake of satisfaction:

-⦁ Recreational drugs addiction which involves drug abuse (i.e. using opiates, hallucinogens, marijuana, cocaine, heroin, amphetamines, inhalants, etc.) and using these drugs reduces the level of stress for the time being by making you feel light and euphoric.
+⦁ Recreational drugs addiction involves drug abuse (i.e. using opiates, hallucinogens, marijuana, cocaine, heroin, amphetamines, inhalants, etc.), and using these drugs reduces the level of stress for the time being by making you feel light and euphoric.

-⦁ Prescription drug addiction which is referred as using a prescription medication in a manner other than that your doctor has prescribed (i.e. using over the counter drugs such as multi vitamins and pain killers for no reason).
+⦁ Prescription drug addiction is referred to as using a prescription medication in a manner other than that your doctor has prescribed (i.e. using over-the-counter drugs such as multivitamins and pain killers for no reason).

 ⦁ Alcohol addiction